 Continue to get regular mammograms and osteoporosis screenings during your 60s.

 At 70 Years old

-Be sure to get a seasonal flu shot, a shingles shot, and a pneumonia shot, as well as others your doctor may recommend.
+Be sure to get a seasonal flu shot, a shingles shot, and a pneumonia shot, as well as others your gynecologist may recommend.

 At 80 Years old

-Discuss with your doctor ways to prevent falls, and if you have any problems with your visions or hearing.
+Discuss with your gynecologist ways to prevent falls, and if you have any problems with your visions or hearing.